 Moving Average Divergence

 The MACD is frequently watched by analysts for signs of divergence from the movement of price.
-When price continues rising to a new high level but the MACD does not follow suit – instead turning south – this divergence from price action is commonly interpreted as a sign of impending trend change.
+When price continues rising to a new high level but the MACD does not follow suit – instead turning south.
+This divergence from price action is commonly interpreted as a sign of impending trend change.
 In fact, many traders use the MACD solely as a possible trend change indicator, always watching for such divergence from price action.

 The Bottom Line

-As with anything, putting the MACD into practice and working with it on a regular basis will allow you to get a feel for its common patterns and movements and help you sharpen your eye when it comes to extreme or uncommon fluctuations.
+As with anything, putting the MACD into practice and working with it on a regular basis will allow you to get a feel for its common patterns and movements, and will help you sharpen your eye when it comes to extreme or uncommon fluctuations.
 The longer you work with the Oscillator, the easier it will be to interpret its signals properly and trade successfully.